 Many people think that saying cliché words of encouragement will make their depressed friends feel better.
 In reality, the opposite is true.

-Depression is among the most widespread mental illnesses: World Health Organization says that over 300 million people suffer from it today.
-What is more, about 80% of sufferers don’t receive any treatment because they are shy or not ready to admit this condition severity.
+Depression is among the most widespread mental illnesses.
+Millions of people in the US and worldwide suffer from it today.
+What is more, about 80% of sufferers don’t receive any treatment because they are shy or not ready to admit this condition’s severity.

 It’s not how depression works: its symptoms are many, it influences our lives, and it disappears naturally in 40% of cases only.
 Sufferers and their acquaintances alike can underestimate this illness by far.

 When in depression, your friend has a twisted perception of reality.
 It’s like looking through glasses, transforming the world into shadow tones and highlighting all the negative traits of a person.
 In other words, a teeny-tiny mote turns into a huge log in the eyes of depressed individuals; and it’s so hard for them to carry it.

 Depressed people can’t push themselves to smile, care, work, or think positive.
 Negative emotions bear hard on them, breaking them down.
 And that is why most phrases and words of encouragement you say to boost a friend in depression do nothing but harm.

 Want to help a depressed friend?
 Then it’s high time to forget these words of encouragement.

 What you consider tilly-vally may not be so for your friend.
 So while casting a positive light on the situation, you may diminish their belief system.
 That is why try to walk in their shoes before saying the words like that.

 When anxious, your closed one looks through the wrong end of a telescope and places a bigger emphasis on everything.

 Instead, encourage them by reminding them how well they dealt with panic and problems before.